Key Takeaways 🔥

 The journey to digital transformation is complicated.
 The technology initiatives alone can bore some employees to sleep.
 Couple potential disinterest with internal marketing plans, employee engagement programs, and other company-led initiatives, and you can be sure most employees will lose interest before you even get started.

 Training will generate excitement and educate the organization about digital transformation.
 First, familiarize yourself with the makeup of your employees.
 Who are they?
 What do they care about?
 How do they prefer to learn?
 For example, millennials are likely to learn differently than other employees.
 Their desire to learn and grow professionally is a critical factor in retention.
-Training programs and consistent, ongoing communication are necessary to ensure that all employees feel challenged and supported.
+Training programs and consistent, ongoing communication must ensure all employees feel challenged and supported.

 The pressures of digital transformation are constant.
 Expectations and deadlines ramp up quickly.
 It’s natural to want to push ahead, tweak as the project unfolds, or cut corners.
 These can be costly mistakes.
 Consider how fast things are changing right now, even for your employees.
 Is it wise to overwork your team to complete a revised deadline only to discover the end goal has become outdated?